 In simple terms, energy-efficiency means doing more with less.
-So for instance, energy-saving light bulbs create the same amount of light, but use less energy, and waste less heat than old-style light bulbs.
+So for instance, energy-saving light bulbs create the same amount of light but use less energy and waste less heat than old-style light bulbs.

 In the same way, if 2 buildings use the same amount of energy to create heat, the building that can keep in more of that heat is more energy-efficient than the one that lets more escape.
-You get the idea!

 To find out how much electricity an average UK home uses, and how your home compares, read our new guide.

-1. Insulate your roof
+1. Insulating your roof

 Let’s start at the top.
 You know the old saying that we lose most heat through our heads?
 Well the same goes for a roof.
 And just as it’s sensible to pop on a woolly hat when it’s cold, it’s a great idea to take the necessary steps to insulate your loft.